HeardLibrary/digital-scholarship/script/python/inout.md

 Veronica,Fuentes,shakira<3,19846
 ```

-Paste this text into a text editor, then save it as `students.txt`.
+Paste this text into a text editor, then save it as `students.csv`.
 You can then open the file with a spreadsheet program like Excel, Open Office, or Libre Office.
 If you do, it will look something like this:

 <img src="../images/open-office-table.png" style="border:1px solid black">